JulHeg/AnkiCalibrateAddon/README.md

 Also, this is the kind of add-on you might only want to try out for a change rather than permanently.
 To get a decently looking calibration chart you really only need a few hundred probability estimates.
 Depending on your Anki usage this might only take a couple of days.

 ## Installations

-You can download the newest version of the add-on here: <https://github.com/JulHeg/AnkiCalibrateAddon/releases/latest>.
-(This is still a bit work in progress and I'll also put it on the Anki website when done, TODO!)
+The add-on code is *665919307* for installing [directly from Anki](https://docs.ankiweb.net/addons.html).
+Alternatively, the addon is available as a file here: <https://github.com/JulHeg/AnkiCalibrateAddon/releases/latest>.

-You can also copy the `scr` folder into your addon folder [manually, especially for developing](https://addon-docs.ankiweb.net/addon-folders.html).
+Especially for developing, you can also copy the `scr` folder [into your addon folder manually](https://addon-docs.ankiweb.net/addon-folders.html).
 In this case, you also need to download the sole dependency [d3.js](https://cdn.jsdelivr.net/npm/d3@7) and put it into the folder too.
 You can also automatically build the .ankiaddon file with this command:
     curl -o src/d3_7.js https://cdn.jsdelivr.net/npm/d3@7
     zip -rj calibrate.ankiaddon src/*